khatrisid/Interview_Questions/README.rst

 Java is Strictly Pass by Value!:
 ===============================================================================

-Java creates a copy of the variable being passed in the method and then do the manipulations.
+Java creates a copy of the variable being passed in the method and then does the manipulations.
 Hence the change is not reflected in the main method.

 .. code:: JAVA